What Happens If You Get Pregnant On Tirzepatide? | Critical Health Facts

 Are There Risks To The Baby If You Get Pregnant On Tirzepatide?

-Animal studies have shown possible fetal risks such as growth restriction and skeletal abnormalities.
+Animal studies have shown possible fetal risks such as reduced fetal weight and skeletal developmental changes.
 However, there is limited human data, so the full extent of risks to the baby remains unknown.

 Can Tirzepatide Affect Fetal Development If You Get Pregnant On It?